IBUNHABIBU/lifestyleblog/README.md

 setting enviroment variables in heroku I used heroku config:set RAILS_MASTER_KEY = 'cat config/master.key' insead of using the backticks ``

 4. Rails: ActiveSupport::MessageEncryptor::InvalidMessage
   remove credentials.yml.enc and run rails credentials:edit again

+6. The error message "Must supply api_key"
+  This was due to wrong indentation in the cloudinary.yml file

 # implement like button